How advice firms are more than doubling case completions and revenues with hybrid advice.

-Here are five ways that self-serve and hybrid advice can increase the number of clients you can serve, profitably, and increase your revenues.
-The data comes from one of our large wealth business clients.
+Here are five ways that digitally guided and hybrid advice can increase the number of clients you can serve, profitably, and increase your revenues.
+The data comes from one of our large wealth management clients.

 1. By using a multi-channel approach to attract and onboard new clients

 Digitally onboarding new clients takes them through an automated, self-serve financial ‘health check’ to understand their financial commitments and retirement income goals via an interactive chatbot.